lbelzile/math80667a/docs/02-hypothesis_testing.md

 > Mean rating for the male candidate was 4.73 compared to a mean rating of 4.25 for the female candidate ($F=4.76$, $\text{df} = 1/80$, $p < .05$)

-In itself, this information isn't sufficient: we don't know what test statistic was used (the $\chi^2$ value seemingly doesn't correspond to the chi-square test or is incorrectly reported), and more importantly the degrees of freedom (80) are much too few compared to the number of observations, implying non-response that isn't discussed.
+The degrees of freedom (80) are much too few compared to the number of observations, implying non-response that isn't discussed.

 Partial or selective reporting of statistical procedures hinders reproducibility.
-There are many improvements that would have possible in the presentation, including explicitly stating the name of the test, the sample size, mean and variance estimates, the null distribution and its parameters, if any.
+In general, the  presentation should explicitly state the name of the test statistic employed, the sample size, mean and variance estimates, the null distribution used to assess significance and its parameters, if any.
 Without these, we are left to speculate.

 :::